- Financial Aid

 How Grades Affect Aid Eligibility

 According to federal regulations, students must maintain satisfactory academic progress in order to maintain eligibility for financial aid.
 Grades are checked at the time a student’s FAFSA is received by the Financial Aid Office and at the end of each semester that a student receives aid.
 If a student is not in compliance with the satisfactory academic progress policy, pending aid will be removed from the student’s account.
-The student has the option to submit an appeal to the Director of Financial Aid to try and regain eligibility for aid.
+The student has the option to submit an appeal to the Appeals Committee to try and regain eligibility for aid.
 To review A-B Tech’s Satisfactory Academic Progress policy for financial aid students, please click here.